 Drawbacks of a Debt Relief program

-As with any debt management strategy, there are benefits and drawbacks to debt relief.
+As with any debt management strategy, there are benefits and drawbacks to a debt relief program.

 - Creditors will continue to add interest and late fees onto your balances if your accounts are delinquent.
 While your balance usually increases until a settlement is reached, bear in mind that interest accrues whether you make minimum payments or not.
 Our goal is to negotiate substantial reductions to the balances on your accounts, even after the interest and late fees have accrued.